bindhum771/Neural-Style-Transfer/README.md

 # 🎨 Neural Style Transfer Desktop App

-This is a simple Neural Style Transfer desktop application built using **PyTorch** and **Tkinter**.
+This is a simple Neural Style Transfer desktop application built using **PyTorch** and **Streamlit**.
 It allows users to blend the content of one image with the style of another, producing beautiful artistic results.

 ## ✨ Features